nogginbox/NogginForward/README.md

 # Noggin Mail Forwarder
 An SMTP Mail Server that can be configured to forward emails to another domain's address.

+## Status
+This server is in the development stages and does not work yet.

 ## How it works

 This server relies on the following projects: